James D-Train Williams: Other ventures

 D Train has recorded jingle vocals for commercial spots.

 In 2001, SiriusXM satellite radio signed D Train to host "The D Train Show" on the Heart & Soul Channel 51 on the dial.
 The show was a blend of R&B music and guest interviews.
 Some notable guests included Lionel Richie, Roberta Flack, Jet Li, John Legend, Chaka Khan and Alicia Keys.
 The show ran until 2008.

+In 2008, he co-narrated the audiobook adaption of Walter Dean Myers's picture book Jazz alongside Vaneese Thomas, which won the 2008 Odyssey Award.

 He performed at the INDUSTRIAL Event Space for SOULFUL Sundays with Elisa Fiorillo every Sunday from July 17, 2022 to August 21.
 Each Sunday night supported a local nonprofits, such as Opportunity Village, Nathan Adelson Hospice, Three Square Food Bank, and Pawtastic Friends.

 On September 14, 2022, D Train was honored and rewarded a spot in the Legends of Vinyl Music Hall of Fame.
 He, alongside Lou Gramm and others, received recognition for their career work in the music industry.

 In the 13th Issue of Chic Compass Magazine, D Train appeared in an interview.
 Later on, in December 2022, he was in a live interview alongside his long time friend Hubert Eaves III with producers from the YouTube channel Meet and Funk.

 Legacy

 D Train's first three albums were re-released on CD in the 1990s when Unidisc Music acquired Prelude Records and several other New York dance-music labels.

 In 1997, the Notorious B.I.G.'s "Sky's the Limit" sampled part of D Train's song "Keep On".

 Rapper Yo-Yo's "Iz It Still All Good" sampled D-Train's "Something's on Your Mind," which featured Gerald LeVert, in 1998.

 "You're the One for Me" has been remixed by Larry Levan and Shep Pettibone and most recently was sampled by DJ Kue in his 2006 hit "I Got Love".
 "You're the One for Me" has also been sampled in the song "Girls" by the Prodigy from their album Always Outnumbered Never Outgunned.

 In 2011, Prince performed a cover of "You're the One for Me" in a live performance on George Lopez's show Lopez Tonight.

 In 2013, "You're the One for Me" was featured in the release of the Rockstar Games video game Grand Theft Auto V. The game was re-released in 2014 for PlayStation 4 and Xbox One.

+Williams is the voice behind the famous "Aaaah!
+(169)" sound, one of over 250 made for the Roland M-DC1 sound module.
+His voice was taken from his song, "Misunderstanding" from his 1986 album, Miracles of the Heart.
+The sample is most prominently used on the song "Dilemma" by Nelly featuring Kelly Rowland, as well as Travis Scott's 3500.